joeyday/joeyday.com/_posts/2022/2022-01-06-of-code-and-poetry.md

 GPT stands for generative pre-trained transformer.
 It's an artificial intelligence model developed by OpenAI to produce human-like language.
 The first iteration was InstructGPT, a tool used to create "coherent and appropriate step-by-step instructions for a given task".
 ChatGPT builds on InstructGPT by having the ability to carry on an interactive conversation and react to questions, sometimes even with questions of its own.
 And it writes!
 It can write poetry, essays, short stories, and even code in a surprising number of programming languages.

-If Siri and Alexa are smart at listening and understanding what you're asking, ChatGPT brings the smarts to the other half of the conversation, not just recalling terse facts and figures the way today's conversational assistants do, but providing in many cases whole paragraphs of apparently off-the-cuff explanation and analysis (if you ask it the sane question twice, it words its answer differently the second time).
+If Siri and Alexa are smart at listening and understanding what you're asking, ChatGPT brings the smarts to the other half of the conversation, not just recalling terse facts and figures the way today's conversational assistants do, but providing in many cases whole paragraphs of apparently off-the-cuff explanation and analysis (if you ask it the same question twice, it words its answer differently the second time).

 # First contact